fourTheorem/uv-python-lambda/API.md

 ```

 - *Type:* {[ key: string ]: string}
-- *Default:* {}
+- *Default:* No build arguments.

-Optional build arguments to pass to the bundling container when the default image is used.
+Optional build arguments to pass to the default container.

+This can be used to customize
+the index URLs used for installing dependencies.
+This is not used if a custom image is provided.

 ---